'The Essential Sports Spread Betting Website'

 The Unlikely Lads...

-The Field (Others) (1st Quote 1-3, New Quote 0-0) - There is always one team who starts so badly that they get drawn into the relgation fight -last season it was Everton, until David Moyes steadied the ship.
-This year it could be Liverpool if they don't have Torres from the start!
+The Field (Others) (1st Quote 1-3, New Quote 2-3) -There is always one team who starts so badly that they get drawn into the relgation fight -last season it was Everton, until David Moyes steadied the ship.
+This year it could be Aston Villa, who don't seem to inspire anyone (including their own fans).

 Well now you have seen a brief rundown of all the teams involved in the relegation shake-up, there are several questions to ask about each team when trying to assess their chances of surviving the drop...